Summary✨

 Subscription model disadvantages

 - No guarantee it will fly: So far, there’s only talk of this type of service coming into play.
-However, both telcos Ntc and Ncell, regulator NTA, and other stakeholders will have to come into agreement for it.
+However, both telcos Ntc and Ncell, the regulator NTA, and other stakeholders will have to come into agreement for it.
 Again, there’s no assurance that it will be popular and accepted by the users.
 So, as of now, we are only exploring what it’s like and what it would bring to the industry.

 Learn: How to get Ntc VoWiFi?